This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

 Kampielo is the oldest district with its very narrow alleys.

-The oldest building in Corfu is believed to be that of number 18 on Filellinon Street.
-It dates back to 1497.
+The oldest building in Corfu is located at 18 Filellinon Street and dates back to 1497.

 The Town Hall.
 It is impressive and is located in one of the town squares that form the narrow Kadunas.